SArnab/PokerReplay/README.md

 PokerReplay
 ===========

-Plays back a poker game given an XML file
+Plays back a poker game given an XML file.
+The Caurina transition library is used for motion animation.